 This number one creative step towards how to do inventory management is being open to innovation.
 This innovation can come from you, your employees, or even customer feedback.
 Including your employees in the innovation process will strengthen their involvement in the inventory process.
 It also fits into number seven, as it supports your employees as partners within the business.

-How to Do an Inventory Sheet
+How to Make an Inventory Sheet

 Although a lot of inventory has moved beyond inventory spreadsheet options and clipboards, an inventory sheet or line sheet can still be useful.
 Heck, you can even use a sheet-style inventory tool without relying on Excel or graph paper.